 Can you reach the spending threshold?

 Before you get carried away by a sign-up bonus with a lot of zeros floating behind, you need to consider whether you can afford to spend enough to reach the spending threshold in time without driving yourself into debt.
+With the Venture and the Savor, the threshold for both is $3,000.
+That means that you need to spend that amount before your first 3 months end.

 Is this the highest bonus you can earn on the card?